-With Echobot, your marketing, pre-sales and sales team will speed up their lead qualification as well as the lead nurturing process and forget about time-consuming and notorious manual methods.
+With Dealfront, your marketing, pre-sales and sales team will speed up their lead qualification as well as the lead nurturing process and forget about time-consuming and notorious manual methods.

-The solution is a website visitor identification software that tells you which companies were on your company’s website and what content they are looking at.
+The solution also provides a website visitor identification software that tells you which companies were on your company’s website and what content they are looking at.
 The visitors are registered as leads, prioritized based on what they do on your website, and then passed down your sales pipeline.

 Your sales team sees exactly which leads are the most interested as Leadfeeder prioritizes these at the top of the list.
 Prospecting can’t get any easier!

 Do you think HubSpot is just simply a CRM?
 Think again.